Ashbornx0/Fund-Me/README.md

 # FundMe Project.
 ---
+## About
+This is a crowd sourcing app.
 The contracts in this project were made using solidity.
 The tests in this project are created using Foundry.